 I did well not to delay longer.
-A young couple was in course of taking possession of my burrow, to spare the trouble of digging one.
-They appeared not a little astonished to see the Philosopher, forever solitary, return; but they did not put up any resistance; they took very wisely the decision to go elsewhere to establish themselves.
-I heard clearly the old mother muttering, down there.
+A young couple was in course of taking possession of my Burrow, to spare the trouble of digging one.
+They appeared not a little astonished to see the Philosopher, forever solitary, return; but they did not put up any resistance; they took the very wise decision to go elsewhere to establish themselves.
+I heard clearly the old mother muttering, down below.
 I think the husband was of her family of last year.
 Let her mutter as much as she wants!

 M.03.01.04.07 / M.174

 My remove is complete; now I am completely settled in.
 What a beautiful Spring!

 One thing alone disturbs me.
 Our terrace is becoming crowded.
 Apart from my neighbour’s children, there are two more couples who have just established themselves.
 It is not that there are more Marmots than the previous year.
 On the contrary.
 Never have Vulture, Dog and Man decimated an innocent population with less pity.
 That is exactly why our tribes continue their movement of retreat.
 They flee before Man’s invasion of the mountain.
 So many neighbours will hardly help my meditations.
 One’s liberty must be defended toward and against all.